 ACA v NSW MInister for Planning & Wyong Coal Pty Ltd & Kores Australia Pty Ltd

-EDO NSW, on behalf of the Australian Coal Alliance (ACA), has filed a case against the NSW Minister for Planning, Anthony Roberts, on the basis that legal errors were made in the Planning Assessment Committee’s (PAC) approval of the Wallarah 2 longwall coal mine west of Wyong on the Central Coast in January 2018.
+EDO NSW, on behalf of the Australian Coal Alliance (ACA), filed a case against the NSW Minister for Planning, Anthony Roberts, on the basis that legal errors were made in the Planning Assessment Committee’s (PAC) approval of the Wallarah 2 longwall coal mine west of Wyong on the Central Coast in January 2018.

 Wyong Coal Pty Ltd, which trades as Wyong Areas Joint Coal Venture, and Kores Australia Pty Limited, are co respondents.
 KORES Australia Pty Ltd, a fully-owned subsidiary of Korea Resource Corporation, is the majority shareholder of Wyong Coal Pty Ltd.